Parents often reject a favorite name because it seems too popular. Or “might be getting” too popular. That’s a pretty squishy statement!

 The Test: It’s getting tougher!
 You’ll have to consider what your favorite name might logically shorten to, and then ponder whether any of the Top 25 names or so might share that nickname.

 If you’ve visited more than one part of our great and sprawling nation, you’ll know that name styles in the US vary regionally.

 It’s not as dramatic as you might think.
 The Top Ten names tend to be pretty popular nationwide.

-But Skylar makes the girls’ Top Ten in Alabama.
-In Nevada, Sebastian comes in at #8 for boys.
-And Wyatt and Ryker are Top Ten favorites in Wyoming.
+But Bridger makes the girls’ Top Ten in Wyoming.
+In Mississippi, Kinsley comes in at #5 for girls.
+And Asher, Grayson, and Waylon are the top boys’ names in West Virginia.

 You can check the state-specific data at the Social Security site here.
 One challenge: if your metro area spans more than one state, you’ll have to use your best guess at how much the data applies to you.